Fran6nd/downtranscoder/README.md

    - **Enable Scheduled Transcoding**: When enabled, automatic transcoding only runs at the specified time
    - **Scheduled Time**: Daily time to start transcoding (e.g., 02:00)
    - **Auto-Delete Originals**: ⚠️ Use with extreme caution

+## Security & User Access

+### Admin-Only Mode (Default)

+By default, the app is configured to be **admin-only**.
+This means:

+- Only Nextcloud administrators can access the app interface
+- Only admins can scan for large files and manage transcoding
+- Regular users will see an "Access Denied" error if they try to access the app

+This is the recommended configuration for shared Nextcloud instances to prevent unauthorized transcoding operations.

+### Multi-User Mode

+To allow all authenticated users to use the app:

+1. Go to **Settings** → **Administration** → **DownTranscoder**
+2. Uncheck **"Restrict to Admins Only"**
+3. Click **Save Settings**

+When admin-only mode is disabled:
+- Each user can only see and transcode their own files
+- Users cannot see or modify other users' files
+- All queue operations are isolated per user
+- File ownership is strictly enforced throughout the app

+### User Isolation Features

+The app implements comprehensive user isolation:

+- **Database queries** filter by `user_id`
+- **State changes** verify ownership before allowing modifications
+- **File scanning** respects Nextcloud file permissions
+- **Transcoding operations** only access files owned by the requesting user
+- **CLI commands** require explicit `--user` parameter for user-specific operations

 ### Recommended FFmpeg Settings for Size Reduction